 One language, a lot of difference

 Portuguese is a very varied language.
 Even if the reform of the Portuguese language in 2009 has reduced the dissimilarities between the Portuguese of Brazil and that of Portugal, the gaps are real from a phonetic, lexical and syntax point of view.
 And these dissimilarities can sometimes render communication between the two countries difficult.
+This is the reason why, it is highly recommended to have your translations into brazilian and portuguese done by a specialized translation agency to bridge these gaps.

 This is no surprise as it is known that the two variations of Portuguese have evolved independently… and continue to evolve.
 Being under the influence of different cultures throughout the centuries, Brazilian Portuguese has mutated and adapted by adopting words of a foreign origin.
 This phenomenon is at the origin of some differences in terms of spelling and vocabulary.
 Certain words are not written in the same way and others are completely distinct from one country to another.

 With regards to the language habits, the Brazilians use “você” to address others, whether it be in a formal or informal situation, whereas the Portuguese make the difference between “tu” (informal) and “você” (formal).
+These differences underscore the importance of accurate content localization when translating between these languages.

 Adapt your communication